 This groundbreaking new British black comedy series is allegedly based on Richard Gadd’s real-life experiences with a female stalker in London.
 The struggling comedian’s life takes a dramatic turn when he meets a vulnerable woman named Martha.
 The series dives into the impact of stalking on Donny’s life.
 However, Baby Reindeer has came up against much controversy with even the real-life Martha coming out to talk with Piers Morgan.

 Smart and sarcastic Wednesday Addams heads to Nevermore Academy after being expelled from school for a revenge prank.
 At her new school, she attempts to master her psychic abilities while trying to solve a murder mystery from decades ago that intertwines with her present day.
 This show is on track to becoming the most watched in the history of Netflix globally.
-Season 2 is due out later this year.
+Season 2 is due out in August 2025.